darron/aiven/README.md

 1. Docker
 2. `make`
 3. `git`
-4. `golang` - not necessary if you only use docker
+4. `golang` - not necessary if you only use Docker
 5. Kafka Service from Aiven.io.
+6. Create `websites` topic in Kafka.
 6. Postgres Service from Aiven.io.

 How to launch?